Changes to the Health Services Award

 Changes to classifications and progression

-Dental assistants and pathology collectors are being moved within the current support services classification structure.
+Dental assistants and pathology collectors have moved within the current support services classification structure.

-Information about required qualifications and experience has been included in the award to help with deciding when dental assistants and pathology collectors should move up a classification.
+Information about required qualifications and experience has been included in the award to help employees and employers understand how dental assistants and pathology collectors move up a classification.

-A new schedule (Schedule J — Classification Translation Arrangements) will be added to the award and sets out the new levels under the support services classification structure for existing employees employed as:
+A new schedule (Schedule J — Classification Translation Arrangements) has been added to the award and sets out the new levels under the support services classification structure for existing employees employed as:

-You can view the new schedule in the final determination.
+You can view schedule J in the award.

 New classifications for dental assistants